JAlcocerT/JAlcocerT/content/blog/dev-web-BACKENDS.md

 3.  **Applying Migrations:** To apply the migrations, you run your PocketBase application.
 The application will automatically detect and run any pending migrations.

 While both Django and PocketBase manage database schema changes programmatically, Django's **model-driven** migration generation is a key difference from PocketBase's more **manual, code-driven** approach.

+### Whats an ORM?

+An ORM is an **Object-Relational Mapper**.

+It's a programming tool that allows developers to interact with a relational database using an object-oriented paradigm, **rather than writing raw SQL queries.**

+In simple terms, an ORM acts as a translator between your code's objects (e.g., a `User` class) and the database's tables (e.g., a `users` table).

+Instead of writing SQL like this:

+`SELECT name, email FROM users WHERE id = 1;`

+You can write code that looks like this:

+`user = User.query.get(1)`

+{{< callout type="info" >}}
+The ORM handles the translation, converting your object-oriented code into the appropriate SQL query, executing it, and then converting the result back into a usable object.
+{{< /callout >}}

+#### Key Benefits of Using an ORM

+* **Productivity**: You don't have to write repetitive SQL queries.
+This allows you to focus on the business logic of your application.
+* **Database Agnostic**: Most ORMs can work with different types of databases (e.g., PostgreSQL, MySQL, SQLite) with minimal code changes.
+If you want to switch from one database to another, you just need to change the configuration, and the ORM handles the rest.
+* **Security**: ORMs help protect against common security vulnerabilities like **SQL injection**, as they automatically sanitize and escape user-provided data.
+* **Object-Oriented**: It allows you to work with your data as objects, which aligns with modern programming practices.
+You can define methods on your models and use familiar object-oriented concepts.

+#### How They Work with Frameworks

+Frameworks like **Django** and **Laravel** have their own built-in ORMs.

+* **Django ORM**: It's tightly integrated and uses a rich API for interacting with the database.
+You define your data models as Python classes, and Django handles the creation of the database schema and all subsequent queries.
+* **Laravel ORM (Eloquent)**: This is a powerful ORM for PHP that uses the **Active Record** pattern.
+It provides a simple and expressive syntax for database interactions.

+In frameworks like **Flask** and **FastAPI**, an ORM is not included by default.
+You have to choose and install one as a third-party library.
+The most popular choice in the Python world is **SQLAlchemy**, which is often called the "de-facto ORM" for these frameworks.
+It provides a flexible way to handle database interactions, from high-level ORM features to low-level SQL expression language.

+#### How PB Handles ORM?

+This gets to the heart of what PocketBase is and isn't.

+PocketBase **does not have a traditional ORM** in the same way that Django or Flask-SQLAlchemy do.

+> It abstracts away the need for one by providing a different kind of interface.

+Here's a breakdown of how PocketBase's approach compares to an ORM:

+**The Problem an ORM Solves**

+An ORM solves the "impedance mismatch" between an object-oriented programming language and a relational database.

+It translates complex objects and their relationships into SQL queries.

+* **Example (ORM):** `post.author.name` would be translated by the ORM into a `JOIN` operation on the `posts` and `users` tables.

+**How PocketBase Handles It**

+PocketBase takes a fundamentally different approach.
+It acts as an **API-first backend**.
+You don't interact with the database directly from your code.
+Instead, you interact with the PocketBase server via its REST API.

+* **No Direct Database Access:** You don't have a database connection and an ORM library in your client-side code (e.g., in a React or Vue frontend).
+Instead, you use PocketBase's SDKs (like its JavaScript or Dart SDK) to make API calls to the server.
+* **API-Driven Data Management:** The SDK methods are designed to be high-level and intuitive, similar to an ORM, but they are just making HTTP requests under the hood.
+For example:
+    * `pb.collection('users').getOne('user_id')` is a method that makes a `GET` request to ` /api/collections/users/records/user_id`.
+    * `pb.collection('posts').create(postData)` makes a `POST` request to ` /api/collections/posts/records`.
+* **The `expand` Parameter:** To handle relationships (the part that ORMs are great at), PocketBase uses an `expand` query parameter.
+This allows you to "expand" a related record directly within your single API request.
+    * **Example (PocketBase):** To get a list of posts and expand the `author` field, you would make an API call with `?expand=author`.
+PocketBase handles the join on the server side and returns the related author data nested within the post object.

+**Is PocketBase's System a Type of ORM?**

+You could argue that the **PocketBase API and its SDKs collectively serve a similar purpose to an ORM**.

+They abstract the complexities of the underlying database, handle relationships, and provide a clean, object-like way to interact with your data.

+However, it's not a traditional ORM because:

+* **The logic runs on the server, not in your application.** The ORM's "translation" from objects to SQL happens on the PocketBase server itself, not in your frontend or a separate backend.

+* **It's API-based.** The communication is done over HTTP, not via a direct database connection.

+This design choice is a key part of its appeal: it gives you the productivity benefits of an ORM without the hassle of setting up a database, writing an API, or managing connections.

+You get a fully-functional backend with a clean API and powerful SDKs that feel like an ORM, all in a single file.